Savusavu: Politics

 Incorporated as a town in 1969, Savusavu is governed by a 9-member town council, elected for a three-year term.
 The councillors elect a mayor from among themselves for a one-year term, which may be renewed any number of times.
 Following the victory of the Savusavu Ratepayers and Citizens Party in the municipal elections held on 22 October 2005, Ram Pillay was chosen as mayor, succeeding Peni Naulu of the Lighthouse Party.

 In 2009, the Military-backed interim government dismissed all municipal governments throughout Fiji and appointed special administrators to run the urban areas.
 As of 2015, elected municipal government has not been restored.
 The special administrator of Savusavu, along with nearby Labasa, is Vijay Chand.

+Transportation

+The town is served by Savusavu Airport.